berkeley-scf/tutorial-databases/R-and-Python.md

 also provides a lazy execution model like Spark or Dask that allows for automatic optimization of queries.

+## 3.5 DuckDB

+With DuckDB, you can run queries against existing R and Python data frames and Arrow objects, without having to copy the data or import it into an actual database.

+In R, use the `duckdb_register` and `duckdb_register_arrow` functions to ‘register’ the data frame or Arrow data source.

+For Python, see the example syntax in the DuckDB documentation to query Pandas and Polars data frames and Arrow objects.

-## 4 Working with large datasets on disk
+# 4 Working with large datasets on disk

 There are a variety of packages in R that allow you to work with very large datasets on disk without loading them fully into memory.
 Some of